 All I can wish is, may it go to loving hands.

 So funny.
 I haven’t let anyone else ride my bike except the mechanic – out of necessity.
-Very few pillion riders – you, Vidur, Sury, Ravi, Uma, Manchu and Corinne.
+Very few pillion riders – you, Vidur, Sury, Ravi, Uma, Manchu.
 I am grateful to all of you for thinking I am a terrific driver.
 I had a good teacher!
 Oh gosh, I’ll never forget learning on that Vespa in 1987 – glorious memories.
 And then buying my first two-wheeler, the Hero Puch.
 I’ll never forget Iyer’s face when the boys told him I had taken his motorbike out for a ride at 10 pm with Tanu.
 He freaked out when I came back and told him it was my first time on a motorbike.

 Let me look at the bright side, Mi.